FredHutch/cbioportal-data-formatting/useful_tools/Data_processor/README.md

 * For example: if you want the variable T_nr to be the patient_ID used in cBioportal rename the column variable name to "\*T_nr".
 The same works for the sample ID, but with "#".

 * For the Sample ID it is possible to mark multiple column names with "#" which combines the variables in these columns to a sample ID with a "-" connecting the values.

+5. Create the annotation file
+python3 ./scripts/generate_metadata.py -i 'Example_clinical_datasheet.xlsx' -s 'Sheet1' -a 'Example_clinical_datasheet_annotation.xlsx'

+6. This will create an annotation file in your input folder

+7.

+* The generate_metadata.py script works by using terminal input.
+Terminal input looks like this: `./generate_metadata.py -i 'your_dataset_file.xlsx' -s 'sheet_name' -a 'Your_annotation_file.xlsx'`
+* The "-i" flag is the name of the Excel clinical data file which needs to be placed in the in the /data/input folder included in this repository.
+* The "-s" flag is the sheet name of the the Excel data sheet which is especially usefull when using clinical data files with multiple sheets.
+* The "-a" flag is the name of the annotation file, the first time the script is ran for a new dataset, this flag can be left empty like this: `./generate_metadata.py -i 'your_dataset_file.xlsx' -s 'sheet_name' -a`.

+* The script will generate an annotation file, usage is described below.
+The data folder contains the in- and output folder.
+The script expects an Excel file in the "input" folder and writes the data files with metadata to the "output" folder.

+### Annotation file

 The script will generate an Excel file called "Annotation_file.xlsx", this file consists of 2 sheets "Annotation" and "Meta study".
 Rows in the "Annotation" sheet can be deleted to remove variables from the final data files.